 Oct 28, 2019 Digital Humanism, Public Lecture, Social Responsibility Following a workshop and the Vienna Manifesto on Digital Humanism, we invite you to a public lecture series on this critical and urgent topic.

-Jun 4, 2019 Vienna Gödel Lecture, Report, Public Lecture Oren Etzioni pleads for separating science from science fiction and an ethically informed approach to the risks and chances of AI.
+Jun 4, 2019 Vienna Gödel Lecture, Report, Public Lecture, AI Oren Etzioni pleads for separating science from science fiction and an ethically informed approach to the risks and chances of AI.

 Oct 1, 2018 Public Lecture, Research, CIS, Social Responsibility The Centre for Informatics and Society (CIS) of the Faculty of Informatics is announcing a public lecture series on aspects of the Digital Transformation.

-May 24, 2018 Vienna Gödel Lecture, Report, Public Lecture Turing Award winner Manuel Blum asks whether machines can develop consciousness, and why that needn’t frighten us.
+May 24, 2018 Vienna Gödel Lecture, Report, Public Lecture, AI Turing Award winner Manuel Blum asks whether machines can develop consciousness, and why that needn’t frighten us.